freeCodeCamp/freeCodeCamp/guide/english/python/commenting-code/index.md

 Another type of comment is the **docstring**, documented in [`PEP 257`](https://www.python.org/dev/peps/pep-0257/).
 Docstrings are a specific type of comment that becomes the `__doc__` attribute.

-For a string literal to be a docstring, it must start and end with `"""` and be the first statement of the module, function, class, or method definition it is documenting:
+For a string literal to be a docstring, it must start and end with triple quotes `"""` and be the first statement of the module, function, class, or method definition it is documenting:

 ```python
     class SomeClass():